SysKitTeam/docs-spdockit/how-to/sharepoint-farm-snapshots/automatic-snapshots.md

    ### Security
    * __Database Permissions__ - Selecting this will enable you to view the Database Permissions report.
 This report shows information about all users, across all databases on a SQL Server.
    * __Permissions__ - If you want to know the permissions of each list item on the farm, you can get that information by selecting the __Permissions check box__ and setting the Load Depth to list item.
 You can also select the __Active Directory Group Members__ check box if you wish to load members of the AD groups.
+   * __Administrative Actions Log__ - this option will be visible only for SharePoint 2016 FP1 farms and enables you to browse and analyze administrative actions logs collected from your SharePoint farm.
-   * __Security Audit__ - Permission Audit report enables you to see complete history of permission changes on site collection.
+   * __Security Audit__ - this option is required for Permission Audit report which enables you to see complete history of permission changes on site collection.

    ### Server Settings
    * __Installed Programs and available Updates__